git-ruttmann/PolygonTriangulation/Readme.md

 # Polygon Triangulation

-A C# library to convert a polygon into triangles.
+A C# library to convert a complex polygon into triangles.
 Support includes:
 *  multiple polygons
 *  polygon holes